Phyllis Duganne

-Phyllis Duganne, also known as Phyllis Duganne Given, was a writer in the United States.
-She wrote stores for newspapers, novels, poems, and plays.
-Some her works were adapted to film.
+Phyllis Duganne (1899–1976), also known as Phyllis Duganne Given, was a writer in the United States.
+She wrote stories for newspapers, novels, poems, and plays.
+Some of her works were adapted to film.

 She had various paramours.
-She was the first wife of Austin Parker, a fighter pilot and journalist.
+She was the first wife of fighter pilot and journalist Austin Parker.
 She subsequently married Eben Given.
 She had a daughter.
 Duganne's sister performed internationally playing the violin.

-Arnold Genthe photographed her ca. 1918.
-She was a niece of Wallace Irwin and Inez Haynes Irwin, who based one of her characters in her.
+Arnold Genthe photographed her circa 1918.
+She was a niece of Wallace Irwin and Inez Haynes Irwin, who based one of her characters on her.